Rahima Moosa House

-The Rahima Moosa House is a dwelling located in Johannesburg that belonged to Rahima Moosa And Dr Hassen Moosa.
+The Rahima Moosa House is a historic dwelling located in Johannesburg, Gauteng, South Africa.
+At one time, it belonged to Rahima Moosa and Hassen Moosa.
 The house is located in New Clare Johannesburg and is registered as part of Johannesburg's historical heritage.

 A blue plaque was installed on their house in 2013 as part of the Johannesburg heritage trail.